 So does this mean you should discourage your toddler from running, jumping, and throwing?
 Of course not!
 Team sports might not be the right fit yet, but give it a couple of years, and your athlete child will be more than ready to play team sports.

-Preschool age is the youngest we recommend to start playing sports.
+Preschool age is the youngest we recommend for children to start playing sports.
 Of course, at this age, unstructured free play is usually the best place to start.
 Then, instructors can move to more structured play with loosely enforced rules.
-The emphasis should always be on play and experimentation rather than competition and winning.
+The emphasis should always be on play, fun and experimentation rather than competition and winning.

 The types of sports 3-year-olds may enjoy playing include: